jiayihoffman/jiayihoffman.github.io/_posts/2025-07-14-Stock-Analyzer-AI-Agent.md

 * Conversely, the “Market Data Agent” retrieves stock data from the stock exchange.

 ### Technologies
 I use ChatGPT-4.1 as the large language model (LLM) and LangGraph as the agent framework.
-The app is built with Python and Angular.
+The AI agent is built with Python and Angular.
 The web user interface is developed entirely through AI-assisted coding.

-The app operates as a REST service with endpoints to handle on-demand stock analysis requests.
-It also runs the "watchlist" job in the background to automatically generate insights for stocks configured by the user.
+The agent functions as a REST service with endpoints for on-demand stock analysis requests.
+It also runs the "watchlist" job in the background to automatically generate insightful alerts for the user.

 <!-- Additionally, it has the "Trade Monitoring" job running in the background by the orchestrator to oversee the stocks.
 Just like a real Wall Street trader, the job uses a scanner that constantly monitors the list of stocks and only drills down when the technicals indicate a potential move worth trading. -->